openmainframeproject/cobol-programming-course/COBOL Programming Course #1 - Getting Started/COBOL Programming Course #1 - Getting Started.md

 2. In order for Zowe CLI to interact with z/OSMF the CLI must know the connection details such as host, port, username, password, etc. While you could enter this information on each command, Zowe provides the ability to store this information in configurations commonly known as profiles.
 Zowe CLI and the Zowe VS Code Extension share profiles.
 So if you created a connection profile in the first lab, you could naturally leverage it here.

-To create a LearnCOBOL profile (and overwrite it if it already exists), issue the following command with your system details (using `prompt*` will prompt you for certain fields and not show input):
+To create a LEARNCOBOL profile (and overwrite it if it already exists), issue the following command with your system details (using `prompt*` will prompt you for certain fields and not show input):

 ```
-zowe profiles create zosmf LearnCOBOL --host 192.86.32.250 --port 10443 --ru false --user prompt* --pass prompt* --ow
+zowe profiles create zosmf LEARNCOBOL --host 192.86.32.250 --port 10443 --ru false --user prompt* --pass prompt* --ow
 ```

 Many profiles can be created for interacting with different z/OSMF instances.
 If this was not your first profile, you will want to set it as the default for the following lab exercises.
 Issue the following command: